dominik-da-rocha/text-venture/text-venture-ui/README.md

 - [x] replace the description of a scene with a screen play property.
 Use the description for look at
 - [x] upload project to github and a reference to about page
 - [x] create Help Adventure and explain how it works
-- [ ] reposition the pop up it hides the inventory, only popup when logbook is off
+- [x] reposition the pop up it hides the inventory, only popup when logbook is off
 - [x] add dialogs and complex conversations
 - [ ] add scroll to bottom of scene
 - [ ] add time delayed typing effect
-- [ ] add complex interactions that can manipulate the scenes
+- [ ] add complex interactions that can manipulate the scenes. add effect to Interactions
+- [ ] add guestbook.
 - [ ] publish is on server
 - [ ] find testers